 Whether these reference concentrations are for short-term or longer-term exposure, they incorporate a 100-fold margin of safety, that is, the target exposure level is set 100 times lower than a level that caused no health effects in animal studies.
 The 100-fold factor is designed to take into account the fact that some people are

-The 2001

-regulations were

-designed to protect

-against short-term

-exposure.
-The new
+The 2001 designed to protect against short-term exposure.
+The new exposures to methyl bromide.

-regulations were

-developed to

-protect against

-seasonal

-exposures to

-methyl bromide.

 RELATIONSHIP OF TARGET LEVELS AND RESTRICTIONS (CONTINUED)

 (Continued from page 2)